About this draft

 Handling an appeal

-Allowing the employee to be accompanied
+Allowing an employee to be accompanied

 Deciding requests within the statutory decision period